naojsoft/g2remote/operation.md

 ```bash
 $ ssh-keygen -b 4096 -f gen2_connect
 ```

+IMPORTANT: *do not add a passphrase*; the program will not work with a key that has a passphrase.

 (or using the key generation program supplied with your ssh client).
 This should generate *two* (2) files: `gen2_connect` and